jackmcc08/makers-wk4-student-directory/README.md

 - directory\_alt\_exercises.rb
 - spell\_check.rb (was created as part of an exercise)

-There is also two files quine.rb and quine\_final.rb which includes three solutions for quines, 2 which are a method to print out the full source code of any program it is run in, the other is a true quine.
+There are also two files quine.rb and quine\_final.rb which includes three solutions for quines, 2 of which are a method to print out the full source code of any program it is run in, the other is a true quine.